Clash of Titans

 The two greatest football coaching systems in the United States will clash when Stanford and Notre Dame meet in the Rose Bowl at Pasadena New Year's Day.
 POWER – the grinding, crushing, irresistible offensive of "Pop" Warner's team will be pitted against the SPEED and PRECISION required in the famous Notre Dame shift of Knute Rockne.
 That write-up was typical of many that would follow in the weeks leading up to the game.
 It focused more on the coaches than the players.
 Warner had just completed his first season at Stanford after nine years at Pittsburgh and, most famously, eight years before that at Carlisle Indian School where he taught the immortal Jim Thorpe to play football.

 The train then headed to Houston, where Rockne held a practice session open to the public.
 The cavalcade continued to Tucson AZ for four days of practice in weather similar to sunny California's.
-Skip Madigan, a teammate of the immortal George Gipp, traveled from California to give his former coach a scouting report on Pop Warner's offense.
+Slip Madigan, a teammate of the immortal George Gipp and the head coach at St. Mary's in California, traveled to Tucson to give his former coach a scouting report on Pop Warner's offense.
 Madigan's report focused on the all-around talents of Nevers, including a screen pass to Ernie that often caught defenses off-guard.

 On New Year's Eve, the entourage rolled into Los Angeles, where thousands of admirers awaited.
 Rock kept the team under wraps that night to focus on the task at hand.